 Something just as whimsical is Toronto’s Sugar Beach.
 What was once a concrete parking lot has been turned into an unexpected beach at the water’s edge.
 The cute pink sun umbrellas contrast the industrial view of the Redpath Sugar Refinery.
 But somehow it works.

-Every time we are in Paris we always visit Le Marais – the city’s historical district.
+Every time I’m in Paris I always visit Le Marais – the city’s historical district.
 The charm of Le Marais lies in its cobblestone streets and historic architecture.
 It feels like a village and unlike the rest of Paris.
-It’s also full of trendy boutiques, tiny galleries and cute cafés.
+It’s also full of trendy boutiques, tiny galleries, and cute cafés.

 The love lock tradition – the idea of a couple inscribing their initials on a lock in hopes of eternal love – was made famous in Paris on the Ponts des Arts bridge.
 However, the origins of this commitment of love began in small town of Vrnjačka Banja, Serbia.
 The story revolves around a young couple, Nada and Relja, who were deeply in love.
 When Relja was sent off to war (WW1) and returned with a new bride, Nada was left heartbroken (and never married).
 The women of Vrnjačka Banja never wanted to experience that type of heartbreak so they wrote the initials of their loves on a lock attached it to a bridge and threw the key in the river.